json-schema-org/upgrade-downgrade-rules/DSL/conditions.md

 This document provides an overview of a declarative Domain Specific Language (DSL) designed to check various conditions for upgrade and downgrade rules in this repository.

-## Why Not Use JSON Schema Validation?
+## Why Not Use JSON Schema?

 There are several reasons for opting against JSON Schema as the schema language for these conditions:

 - **Simplicity**: Implementers do not need a full-blown JSON Schema implementation to support upgrade/downgrade rules in their language of choice.
 This reduces the complexity and learning curve for developers.
-- **Performance**: JSON Schema validation can be slow, especially on Alterschema.
+- **Performance**: Evaluating hundreds of JSON Schemas during upgrade/downgrade can be slow, as we learnt the hard way on Alterschema.
 By focusing on a subset of operations, we achieve much better performance.
 - **Specific Needs**: The modifications needed are typically only 1-2 levels deep, and only 20-30% of JSON Schema constraints are necessary to satisfy the conditions for upgrades/downgrades.

 ## DSL Structure